cran/HVT/README.md

 1.  **Data Compression**: Vector quantization (VQ), HVQ (hierarchical vector quantization) using means or medians.
 This step compresses the rows (long data frame) using a compression objective.

 2.  **Data Projection**: Dimension projection of the compressed cells to 1D,2D or Interactive surface plot with the Sammons Non-linear Algorithm.
-This step creates topology preserving map (also called an (also called as <a href="https://en.wikipedia.org/wiki/Embedding" target="_blank"> mathematical embeddings</a>) coordinates into the desired output dimension.
+This step creates topology preserving map (also called <a href="https://en.wikipedia.org/wiki/Embedding" target="_blank">embeddings</a>) coordinates into the desired output dimension.

 3.  **Tessellation**: Create cells required for object visualization using the Voronoi Tessellation method, package includes heatmap plots for hierarchical Voronoi tessellations (HVT).
 This step enables data insights, visualization, and interaction with the topology preserving map useful for semi-supervised tasks.